Joshua1989/Ariafred/README.md

 Notice: the downloading URL for the videos are extracted from BilibiliJJ, if there is no MP4 video available (sometimes only FLV format video is available), the `bili` action will do nothing.

+If you have Bilibili for Mac on your laptop, to play a downloaded video, just press `cmd+enter`

 #Ariafred

 ![screenshot](https://github.com/Wildog/Ariafred/raw/master/screenshots/ariafred.gif)